julien-ctx/matcha/README.md

 The backend will be accessible on port 3000 and the frontend on port 8080.
 PostgreSQL database is accessible on port 5432.

 A database is created by default with the name `matcha`.
 The user and password are stored in the .env file.
+Make sure to delete the volumes if you want to execute the initialization scripts again.

 ## Tools